graalvm/vscode-extensions/graalvm/README.md

 ## Native Image Building and Debugging

-With GraalVM Tools for Java extension you can turn your Java application into a self-contained native executable.
-The extension provides support for ahead-of-time compilation with [GraalVM Native Image](../../../reference-manual/native-image/README.md).
+The GraalVM download includes [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/), which allows you to ahead-of-time compile your Java code to a standalone native executable - directly in VS Code.
 Only the code that is required by the application at run time will be compiled and linked into the final native executable.
+The advantages are many.
+Your application will:
+  * Be compiled into small executable files, using a fraction of customary resources - so they run lightning fast.
+  * Achieve super fast startup, achieving peak performance with no warmup time
+  * Have improved security by greatly reducing attack surfaces and thwarting reverse engineering

-### Tracing Agent <!-- MAYBE this tracing agent part can be omitted in this intro page? -->
+### Tracing Agent

-GraalVM Tools for Java extension also provides experimental support for the Java [Tracing agent](../../../reference-manual/native-image/Agent.md) to automate the process of tracking and registering dynamic feature calls, making it even easier to build native images in VS Code.
+GraalVM Tools for Java extension also provides experimental support for the [Java Tracing agent](../../../reference-manual/native-image/Agent.md) to automate the process of tracking and registering dynamic feature calls, making it even easier to build native images in VS Code.

-A special launch configuration - **Launch Native Image Agent & Java 8+ Application** - is provided by the GraalVM Tools for Java extension to start a Java project with the Tracing agent.

-Check the extension documentation to learn [how to build a native image and apply the Tracing agent from within VS Code](README.md#build-a-native-image).

 ### Configuration with Tracing Agent

 During a native image build, the representation of a whole program is created to figure out which classes and methods will be used at run time.
 So the build relies on the static analysis.
 However, this analysis cannot always completely predict all dynamic features like Java Reflection calls, Dynamic Proxy objects, etc.
-Undetected usages of some dynamic features need to be pre-configured, otherwise they will not be included in the native image.
+Undetected usages of some dynamic features need to be pre-configured, otherwise they will not be included in the native executable.

-Native Image supports a wide range of options to configure a native image build process.
+Native Image supports ways options to configure a native image build process.
-The most convenient is to apply the Java [Tracing agent](../../../reference-manual/native-image/Agent.md).
+The most convenient is to apply the [Tracing agent](.https://www.graalvm.org/22.0/reference-manual/native-image/Agent/).
 The agent tracks dynamic feature calls whilst your application is running on a JVM, and records those calls into JSON configuration files.

-GraalVM Tools for Java extension provides the experimental support for the Tracing agent.
+GraalVM Tools for Java extension provides experimental support for the Tracing agent to automate the process of tracking and registering dynamic feature calls, making it even easier to build native images in VS Code.

-A special launch configuration **Launch Native Image Agent & Java 8+ Application** is provided by the GraalVM Tools for Java extension to start a Java project with the Tracing agent:
+A special launch configuration - **Launch Native Image Agent & Java 8+ Application** - is provided by the extension to start a Java project with the Tracing agent.

 ![Special Launch Native Image Agent & Java 8+ configuration](images/nia_launch-config.png)